simonebaracchi/rpgbot/README.md

 **Want to try it?** Message @character_sheet_bot on Telegram.

 This is a very generic tool for pen-and-paper RPGs, but via Telegram.
 Character sheets are structured as a "key - value" data store (actually, they can group keys together, more like a "container - key - value" data store) and are fully customizable from the Telegram interface for any purpose.
 It is up to you what your character sheet is made up of.
-A "template" sheet (based on Fate Accelerated RPG) is included and is automatically generated for new players (but it can be changed afterwards).
+Some "template" sheets are included and automatically generated for new players (currently limited to FateRPG and D&D, but they can be changed and customized after game creation).

 Just tell `/start` to the bot to enter its menu.
 Optionally, you can issue commands without going through the buttons; see the `Commands` section below.